Law Enforcement Dog Encounters Training (LEDET)

 Additional pilot programs are scheduled to occur in Orange County, Florida, and Oakland County, Michigan.

 The LEDET program is based on canine behavior science paired with advanced officer safety measures.
-The combination will enable officers to make compassionate, safe decisions when interacting with pets under stressful circumstances.
-The course includes interactive scenarios where officers and dogs are placed in common situations.
+The combination will enable police officers, sheriffs and other law enforcement officers to make compassionate, safe decisions when interacting with pets under stressful circumstances.
+The Law Enforcement Dog Encounters Training course includes interactive scenarios where officers and dogs are placed in common situations.
 Using VirTra’s branched decision-making technology, these interactions will enable officers to experience conflict and make choices in real-time.
 The course focuses on the use of less- and non-lethal methods of keeping officers, the public, and pets safe during contact.

 - The General Patton Act of 2003 (Tennessee) - amends Tennessee Code Annotated § 38-8-116, but subsequent revisions have codified the training requirement in Tenn.
 Code Ann. § 38-8-117, Training in animal and canine behavior